-- 3.7 Install a suite of new park furniture including table and seat settings, shelter and bin enclosures. - 3.8 Investigate plantings to increase the structureal diversity and attact local - 3.9 Remove play equipment and reinstate with grass or garden bed to reinforce Coe Park as a park for relaxation and quiet reflection. - 3.10 Upgrade pedestrian path to a widened DDA compliant path with accessible seating along it's edges.
+Install a suite of new park furniture including table and seat settings, shelter and bin enclosures.

+Investigate plantings to increase the structural diversity and attract local wildlife.

+Remove play equipment and reinstate with grass or garden bed to reinforce Coe Park as a park for relaxation and quiet reflection.

+Upgrade pedestrian paths to DDA requirements with accessible seating along edges.

-3.11 Install new park lighting
+Install new park lighting.